weaveworks/weave/site/kubernetes/kube-addon.md

 ## <a name="troubleshooting"></a> Troubleshooting

-The first thing to check is whether the Weave Net software is up and running.
-The `kubectl apply` command you use to install only _requests_ that it be downloaded and started; if anything goes wrong at startup the details will only be visible in the logs of the container(s).
+The first thing to check is whether Weave Net is up and running.
+The `kubectl apply` command you used to install it only _requests_ that it be downloaded and started; if anything goes wrong at startup, those details will only be visible in the [logs](#logs) of the container(s).

 To check what is running: